jenkinsci/JenkinsPipelineUnit/README.md

         ...
 ```

-The retriver assumes that library files are located at
+The retriever assumes that library files are located at
 `/var/tmp/commons@master` folder
 ```
 $ tree -L 1 /var/tmp/commons@master